Saab wins Brazil jet deal after NSA spying sours Boeing bid

 Analysts said the Gripen's cost advantage stems from its relative simplicity compared with competing jets.

-"The Gripen is more accessible in terms of technology," said Richard Aboulafia, an analyst at the Teal Group, a Virginia-based research company for aerospace and defense.
+"The Gripen is more accessible in terms of technology," said Richard Aboulafia, an analyst at the Teal Group, a Virginia-based research company for aerospace and defence.
 "It's something Brazil could conceivably build itself."

-"There isn't necessarily a need to produce all the parts in Brazil," Amorim, the defense minister, said.
+"There isn't necessarily a need to produce all the parts in Brazil," Amorim, the defence minister, said.
 "What's important is that specific aviation technology is transferred to Brazil so we can develop it."

 The Gripen, which can fly up to twice the speed of sound, will be the first supersonic aircraft made in Brazil.